nicotralab/chen-et-al-sex-determination/README.md

 ## Sequencing

-1. The paternal genome assembly can be downloaded at **TODO: add link to paternal genome**.
+1. The paternal genome assembly can be downloaded [here](https://research.nhgri.nih.gov/hydractinia/download/assembly/symbio/Hsym_primary_v1.0.fa.gz).

 2. Male parent 291-10 was previously sequenced to high coverage.
-To generate a dataset of coverage equivalent to that obtained for the female parent and F1 progeny, we downsampled the original files (**TODO: add link to SRA for paternal genome files**) with seqtk as follows:
+To generate a dataset of coverage equivalent to that obtained for the female parent and F1 progeny, we downsampled the original files (available from BioProject PRJNA807936) with seqtk as follows:

    ```bash
    $ seqtk sample -s100 160429_CRATOS_HKM5MBCXX.1.12268798.1.fq.gz 0.2 \